Table of Contents Show

 3. Need Of The Hour Is Global Cooperation

 Climate change is not a region-specific, country-specific, or continent-specific issue.
-No matter where the activities led to the main causes of climate change, the whole planet faces the repercussions.
+No matter where the activities led to the main causes, the whole planet faces the repercussions.

 The immediate need of the hour is to cooperate globally and switch our approaches to sustainable ways of mitigating the main causes of climate change.